 The concept of I-frames, P-frames, and B-frames is fundamental to the field of video compression.
-These three frame types are used in specific situations to improve the stream’s compression efficiency, video quality, and resilience.
+These three frame types are used in specific situations to improve the codec’s compression efficiency, the compressed stream’s video quality, and the resilience of the stream to transmission and storage errors & failures.

 In this tutorial, we look at how I-frames, P-frames, and B-frames work and what they are used for.
 If you are into video compression, do read our